 Instead, you can order our premium delta 9 THC gummies with a total THC concentration of 0.3%.

 If Iowa ever recognizes the benefits of the entire hemp plant profile and loosens the regulations, you can order top-shelf hemp cannabinoid products from Mr. Hemp Flower.
 If you have a sweet tooth, you’ll like our vegan, sugar-free full spectrum CBD gummies as well as our delicious, vegan, and organic delta-8 THC gummies.

 Since 2016, Mr. Hemp Flower has been an advocate for the hemp plant and its benefits by providing you with tested, high-quality products you can trust.
 When buying from us, you’re buying directly from the maker and know the ingredients of each product.

-As of this writing, Delta-8 is NOT legal to buy in Iowa.
+Delta 8 THC is not legal to buy in Iowa.
 The Hawkeye State listed hemp-derived tetrahydrocannabinols in their Controlled Substances Act.
-Residents of Iowa should avoid ordering hemp-derived D-8 online until the law loosens up.
+Residents of Iowa should avoid ordering hemp-derived D8 online until the law loosens up.